LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 then kept it to himself,

-cuz he loved freaking hard
+cuz he loved so hard

-and didn't own his chest.
+he didn't own his chest.

 &nbsp;